 This project was funded by a grant from the Pulitzer Center and provided by Eye on Ohio, the nonprofit, nonpartisan Ohio Center for Journalism.
-Please join the free mailing lists for Eye on Ohio as this helps provide more public service reporting.
+Please join Eye on Ohio's free mailing list as this helps provide more public service reporting to the community.

 Al Jenkins has what neighbors called “the nicest house on the block.”
 The renovated historic structure has fresh gray paint and manicured landscaping.
 A side lawn looks like it also is his.
 Jenkins fenced it and cuts the grass.
 But the City of Cleveland Land Bank won’t sell him the property.
 He said they told him they are saving it for future development.